luciusmagn/lambdas-and-logos/book.typ

 look down on "mere coders."
 After all, I call myself a teacher, it would be foolish to look down on people who know less than I do, or be hubristic enough to think poorly of people who know more than I do.
+Rather, it's about recognizing the full scope of what programming entails and aspiring to practice it in its complete form.#footnote[
+    And ideally, share it!
-Rather, it's about recognizing the full scope of what programming entails and aspiring to practice it in its complete form.
-Coding is an essential component of programming, but programming is more than coding – it's a mode of thinking, a way of approaching problems, and a creative discipline that happens to produce code as its artifact.
+] Coding is an essential component of programming, but programming is more than coding – it's a mode of thinking, a way of approaching problems, and a creative discipline that happens to produce code as its artifact.

-As you progress through this book and your career, strive to be more than someone who writes code.
+As you progress through this book and your career, strive to be more than someone who writes code.#footnote[
+    And never thing there isn't any further milestone you can aim for!
+]
-Be someone who thinks clearly about problems, who designs elegant solutions, who communicates effectively through code, and who finds joy in the creative process of programming.
+Think clearly about problems, design elegant solutions, who communicate effectively through code, and find joy in the creative process of programming.
 The code you produce will be better for it, and so will your experience of creating it.
+And I suppose that's the gist of that

 == Programming should be fun
 I would like to now expand on one of the last thoughts from the previous section - that programming